PROGRAM DETAILS FOR ROY G SUNDAY MONTHLY

 Health / Illness Guidelines:

-Please follow these guidelines to help prevent the spread of communicable diseases at Earth Native School:
+Please follow these guidelines to help prevent the spread of communicable illnesses at Earth Native School:

 If a child or adult has had any of the following within 24 hours of class he/she should not come to Earth Native School:

-If a child becomes ill (in accordance with the above health policy) while at Earth Native School, a designated adult will remove the child from the group.
-The adult will then pull the child’s registration and attempt to contact the child’s parent or legal guardian to come pick up the child.
-If unable to reach the family, we will subsequently contact the emergency contact person on the form to come pick up the child.
+If a student becomes ill (in accordance with the above health policy) while at Earth Native School, an Earth Native staff member will separate the student from the group and attempt to contact the student’s parent or guardian to come pick up the student.
+If unable to reach the family, we will subsequently contact the emergency contact person to come pick up the student.

 Student Code of Conduct & Dismissal Policy: